 ⓘ Read our in-depth article on BMP280 where you can learn more about the sensor.

-- BMP280 sensor breakout board module.
+- GY-BMP280 sensor module.

 - USB cable(Micro-B).

-- OLED display(Optional).
+- SSD1306 OLED display(Optional).

-Your Raspberry Pi Pico needs to be preloaded with a MicroPython UF2 file to program it in MicroPython.
-You can read our getting started guide for Raspberry Pi Pico where we show all the steps required to start programming Raspberry Pi Pico & Pico W.If you are using macOS, follow our guide to program Raspberry Pi Pico on macOS using Thonny IDE.
+Your Raspberry Pi Pico needs to be flashed with a MicroPython UF2 file to program it in MicroPython.
+You can read our getting started guide for Raspberry Pi Pico where we show all the steps required to start programming Raspberry Pi Pico & Pico W. If you are using macOS, follow our guide to program Raspberry Pi Pico on macOS using Thonny IDE.

 Also read: Arduino vs MicroPython vs CircuitPython: Which One Will You Choose?

-How To Interface BMP280 with Raspberry Pi Pico
+How to Interface BMP280 with Raspberry Pi Pico

 BMP280 & Raspberry Pi Pico Wiring